rdashcr7/MMPBSA-calculations/README.md

 📬 Contact

-For questions, feel free to open an issue or contact the author via email: rdash@email.sc.edu.
+For questions, feel free to open an issue or contact the authors via email: rdash@email.sc.edu, JABBARI@cec.sc.edu.